-Make sure that your vehicle is at a complete stop before you shift into R (Reverse).
-Failure to do so may damage the transaxle.

-Put the gearshift lever into the neutral position and wait at least three seconds before shifting into R (Reverse).

-NOTE: You can shift into R (Reverse) only by moving the gearshift lever from left of 3 (Third) and 4 (Fourth) gears before you shift into R (Reverse).
-This is a special lockout feature which prevents you from shifting into R (Reverse) when you downshift from 5 (Fifth).
+- 1. Make sure that your vehicle is at a complete stop before you shift into R (Reverse).
+Failure to do so may damage the transmission. - 2.
+Move the gearshift lever into the neutral position and wait at least three seconds before shifting into R (Reverse). - The gearshift lever can only be moved into R (Reverse) by moving it from left of 3 (Third) and 4 (Fourth) before shifting into R (Reverse).
+This is a lockout feature that protects the transmission from accidentally being shifted into R (Reverse) from 5 (Overdrive).